Marta Dusseldorp: Other activities

 Dusseldorp and husband Ben Winspear set up their own stage and screen company, Archipelago Productions, after moving to Hobart, Tasmania, in 2018.
 Archipelago produces films, stage productions, art installations, and music.

 In 2022 Düsseldorp was named as a member of the Screen Australia board and its campaign of 'Make It Australian'.

 As of 2023, Dusseldorp is an ambassador for Save the Children Australia, in which role she has visited remote Aboriginal settlements in the Northern Territory. and an advocate for refugees as Australian representative in Australia for UNHCR.

+On 24 March 2026, Dusseldorp was reappointed to the Screen Australia board for a further three years.

 Personal life

 Dusseldorp is married to fellow actor Ben Winspear, and they have two children.
-Winspear, a NIDA-trained actor, has had a significant career in the theatre, including a stint as resident director of Sydney Theatre Company.
+Winspear, a National Institute of Dramatic Art-trained actor, has had a significant career in the theatre, including a stint as resident director of Sydney Theatre Company.
 Winspear was born in Wagga Wagga but raised in Hobart, and the whole family relocated to Hobart, Tasmania from Sydney in 2018.
 Winspear was a stay-at-home parent in 2020.